Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 - Always hungry never satiated
 - Several flesh warping curses
 - Cannot laugh
-- Everything she grows attached to suffers
 - General bad luck (actually a power she can count on being unlucky)
 - Does not remember name
 - Hunted by a slow moving immortal snail that kills her if it touches her.
 - She feels the pain she inflicts on others
-- Her left arm is an independent entity
+- Phantom limb syndrome
 - lactose intolerant
-- Every new moon, she is brought to a pocket dimension where she must fight the spirits of those she has slain.
-- Gravity is doubled twice (she has two stacking curses that double gravity, together they quadruple gravity)
+- Gravity is doubled twice
+- Many more oddly specific and annoying curses

 # [[Cognivore]]
 Nightjar hides her face for a good reason.
 Somewhere along the way of becoming a monster she developed into a cognitive hazard, specifically a cognivore.